axibase/atsd/integration/nmon/file-streaming.md

 For sending nmon data through an SSH tunnel, refer to [nmon File Streaming using an SSH Tunnel guide](ssh-tunneling.md "nmon File Streaming using an SSH Tunnel").

-To monitor multiple machines using nmon, refer to [Installing nmon on Multiple Machines guide](deploy.md).
+To monitor multiple servers using nmon, refer to [Installing nmon on Multiple Machines guide](deploy.md).

-The main purpose of the nmon tool is to monitor performance information for CPU, memory, network, disk, virtual memory, top processes, and other parts of the server or virtual machine.
+The main purpose of the nmon tool is to monitor performance information for CPU, memory, network, disk, virtual memory, top processes, and other parts of the server or virtual server.

 Currently, nmon is primarily supported on AIX and Linux systems.
 It can monitor IBM Power systems, x86, and amd64 processors, and even ARM based systems.